harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_create_cleaner_profile.md

 ---

 ## Tasks
-1. Develop UI for sign up page.
+1. Create a sign up page.
 1 day.
-2. Develop backend to add new cleaner to the database.
+2. Implement backend to add new user to the database.
 2 day.
-3. Develop UI for profile.
+3. Create UI for profile.
+1 day.
+4. Display user infomation on user profile.
+1 day.